 From 2007-2011, I was heavily involved in the national alcohol brief intervention programme in Scotland, and have worked extensively on this topic including internationally.
 I recently authored two training manuals on alcohol brief interventions (in primary care and trauma settings) for the WHO-Europe office for NCD prevention.

-I am currently President of ICARA - the International Confederation of ATOD (Alcohol Tobacco and Other Drug) Resarch Associations (http://icara.uconn.edu/).
+I sit on the board of ICARA - the International Confederation of ATOD (Alcohol Tobacco and Other Drug) Research Associations (http://www.icara.info) as immediate past president.
 ICARA works to support research associations with governance and capacity building particularly in low and middle income countries.